OddboxHQ/technical-tests/front-end/README.md

 * React front-end: http://localhost:3001/
 * Recipe API: http://localhost:3002/

-We suggest you have a link at the example data that the API responds with to familiarise yourself first.
+We suggest you have a look at the example data that the API responds with to familiarise yourself first.

 * http://localhost:3002/recipes/?_page=1 (GET all recipes, with pagination)
 * http://localhost:3002/recipes/chocolate-orange-pavlovas (GET a specific recipe, by ID)